CristianVoicemod/challenge-voicemod/README.md

 The aim of this project is answering the 'QA TEST - VOICEMOD'.
 It has two parts.
 * In the first part, Functional Testing, the explanation of the tests chosen is found.
 * In the second part, Automation Testing, everything related to the framework and the test automation is explained.
+* The section Sonar shows the static analysis run in SonarCloud.
-* The last parts documents some insights got during the automation process and some exploratory testing.
+* The last part documents some insights got during the automation process and some exploratory testing.

 ## Functional Testing
 The first thing a user sees when (s)he enters [the Voicemod homepage](https://www.voicemod.net/) from the computers'